EasyKayzey/CASprzak/README.md

 ## Functionality
 ### Core
-- Storage of functions in an artifical data type
+- Storage of functions in an artificial data type
 - Expression simplification
 - Differentiation of functions
   - Storing derivatives as new functions